xencura/kagera/README.md

 # Kagera.
 A Discrete, colored Petri Net DSL & Executor.

-DSL example, a simple colored petrinet with functions acting on the data in the tokens.
+Example of a simple colored petrinet with functions acting on the data in the tokens.

 ```
 val sum = {